rht-labs/labs-demo/roles/idm/README.md

-#CREATE IDENTITIES IN AN EXISTING IDM
+# DEPRECATED WARNING - CREATE IDENTITIES IN AN EXISTING IDM

+## THIS ROLE HAS MOVED ...
+You can find the new hojme for this role [here](https://github.com/redhat-cop/infra-ansible)

 An ansible role that will consume a google sheet and insert that data into and existing IDM (IPA). the format of the sheet should include a header row